frostbytn/prompteditor/README.md

 - Reorder sections via drag and drop.
 - Animated interactions with feedback when copying the rendered prompt.
 - Displays estimated token count for the rendered prompt.
+- Built-in starter templates for code assistants and document extraction.
 - Separate settings page to manage preferences.

 ## Usage